jdmota/quasejs/packages/cli/README.md

     inferType: false,
     // The help text used with --help.
 Default: generated automatically from schema
     help: "",
+    // Usage example.
+Used when generating the help text
+    usage: "",
     // Description to show above the help text.
 Default: The package.json "description" property
     description: undefined,
     // Set a custom version output.
 Default: The package.json "version" property